openstack/cinder/doc/source/configuration/block-storage/drivers/MacroSAN-storage-driver.rst

      - All
    * - macrosan_replication_ipaddrs
      - ``-``
-     - The ip of replication Storage.When you set ip, you must set the macrosan_replication_destination_ports parameter.
+     - The ip of replication Storage.
+When you set ip, you must set the macrosan_replication_destination_ports parameter.
      - All
    * - macrosan_replication_username